 I’m a really big foodie!
 So I actually enjoy cooking and trying new foods.
 Sadly, that is not true for everyone.
-Im often asked “what should I eat?
-“However, most people want to know how to lose weight or “detox.”
+I’m often asked “what should I eat?
+However, most people want to know how to lose weight or “detox.”
 No one ever asks me about nutritional therapy or using food as medicine.
 Since it’s about to get cold, and allllllll my anemic peeps are already feeling the drop in temperatures, this bit of kitchen magic is about eating more iron.

 Soooooooooo how much iron do you need?
 Generally, men and non-menstruating women should receive about 10 mg of iron daily, menstruating or nursing women 18 mg, and pregnant women 30 mg daily.
 Infants and toddlers need more iron than adults, in general, because their bodies are growing so quickly.
 In childhood, boys and girls need the same amount of iron — 10 milligrams daily from ages 4 to 8, and 8 mg daily from ages 9 to 13.

-We live in the take a pill society.
-However, for most people it’s easy to get in all of your nutrients if you just eat right.
+We live in the “take a pill” society.
+However, for most people, it’s easy to get in all of your nutrients if you just eat right.
 I don’t mean cardboard pucks and spinach salads either.
 1 cup of raw spinach has 0.8 mg of iron or about 4.5% of the necessary iron for a menstruating female.
 Less if you cooked it and tossed out the pot liqueur (the juice that comes out of food when you cooked).
-In other words a drop in the bucket and no where near enough.
+In other words, a drop in the bucket and nowhere near enough.

 Other favorite ingredients include sausage, chicken, greens, mushrooms, and herbs like shu di huang, da zao, huang qi.
 All either help boost iron, energy, and or the immune system.
-1 cup of my chilli takes care of 70% of the iron I need in a day.
+1 cup of my chili takes care of 70% of the iron I need in a day.

 Other often missed sources of iron include

-Liver of any animal
+- Liver of any animal

-Turkey neck soup
+- Turkey neck soup

-Bone broth of any kind
+- Bone broth of any kind

-Oysters, muscles, clams
+- Oysters, muscles, clams

-Most DRY beans
+- Most DRY beans

-Black strap molasses
+- Black strap molasses

 Tips and tricks:

 You have to eat multiple sources of iron daily.
-Having a list of 20 or more iron rich foods THAT YOU LIKE TO EAT in the kitchen and wallet help you find good iron choices all day long.
-Finding recipes that you can include multiple iron rich ingredients in and eat daily is also very important.
+Having a list of 20 or more iron-rich foods THAT YOU LIKE TO EAT in the kitchen and wallet help you find good iron choices all day long.
+Finding recipes that you can include multiple iron-rich ingredients in and eat daily is also very important.